 Glaucoma could be silently killing dozens of vision fibers in your optic nerve right now without you knowing.
-This silent “thief of sight,” affects more than two million American over the age of 40, and that number could rise to four million by 2030, according to the National Eye Institute.
+This silent “thief of sight” affects more than three million Americans and is the second leading cause of blindness worldwide.

 What treatments are available?

-When the pressure in the eye gets too high, that’s when damage is more likely to occur.
-So, getting a regular eye exam and being compliant when the doctor prescribes medication is important to keeping the disease from causing further damage.
+When the pressure in the eye gets too high, the damage is more likely to occur.
+So, getting a regular eye exam and being compliant when the doctor prescribes medication is essential to keep the disease from causing further damage.

-“Unfortunately, once the damage is done to the vision fibers, the damage is permanent,” the doctor said.
-“So, our hope is to catch it early and get the pressures under control so we can prevent the damage from getting worse.”
+“Unfortunately, once the damage is done to the vision fibers, the damage is permanent,” Dr. Fung said.
+“So, our hope is to catch it early and get the pressures under control to prevent the damage from getting worse.”

-It is important for patients with glaucoma to build a relationship with an ophthalmologist because glaucoma isn’t a one-treatment disease.
+People with glaucoma need to build a relationship with an ophthalmologist because glaucoma isn’t a one-treatment disease.

-“Glaucoma is one of those diseases that’s like high blood pressure or diabetes.
+“Glaucoma is one of those diseases like high blood pressure or diabetes.
 We’re going to have to keep watching it closely,” Dr. Fung said.
-“If you have a long term relationship with your doctor, then he can make sure everything is under control over time.”
+“If you have a long-term relationship with your doctor, they can ensure everything is under control over time.”